aishwaryaprabhat/machine_learning_with_kubernetes/README.md

               servicePort: 5000
 ```

+### Service Discovery
+- DNS is a built-in service launched automatically
+- The DNS service can be used within pods to find other services running on the same cluster
+- Multiple containers within 1 pod don't need this service as they can contact each other directly
+	- A ontainer in the same pod can connect to the port of other container directly using localhost:port
+- To make DNS work, a pod will need a service definition

 ## Namespaces
 - Namespaces allow you to create virtual clusters within the same physical cluster
 - Namespaces logically segmentize your cluster